Stories Old and New: About the author

-Feng Menglong (1574－1646) passed the lowest level of national exams at the age of 57.
-Although he had not done well on previous exams, he did have the ability to impress people with his writings.
-When he was 70, the dynasty was almost at its end and the Qing army invaded the country.
-He attempted to awaken people with his writings but failed to do so, and died in 1646.
+Feng Menglong (1574－1646) passed the lowest level of national exams at 57.
+Although he had not done well on previous exams, he did have the ability to impress people with his writing.
+When he was 70, the dynasty almost ended, and the Qing army invaded the country.
+He attempted to awaken people with his writings but failed to do so and died in 1646.
 There are two theories about how he died.
-One is that he was killed by the Qing forces and another that his worries about the country made him sick.
+One is that he was killed by the Qing forces, and another is that his worries about the country made him sick.

-Feng's works included not only fiction but drama and music as well.
-He played a major role in enhancing Ming dynasty drama and brought it into a thriving state.
+Feng's works included fiction, drama, and music.
+He played a major role in enhancing Ming dynasty drama and bringing it into a thriving state.
 Nevertheless, he was mostly known for his fiction.
-The motivation and central idea of his work was illustrating real emotion and undermining false ethics.
+The motivation and central idea of his work were illustrating real emotion and undermining false ethics.
 One common characteristic of Feng's works is realism, dealing with daily life so that readers feel close to the story and enjoy reading it.